lhcapita/DevOps-Course-Starter/README.md

 Select the beaker icon in visual studio code, and click the play button in the test explorer section of the window.

+To run from the command line, open cmd / powershell in the devops_course_starter folder, and run "poetry run pytest"

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: